This collection of wrestling history illustrates the background of

 -Obituary for Herb Freeman (1 page)

-Bruno Sammartino and Dr. Bill Miller in Scranton with Tony Galento
+Sammartino and Dr. Bill Miller in Scranton with Tony Galento as

-Baron Gattoni where promoter Willie Gilzenberg was on the
+Gattoni where promoter Willie Gilzenberg was on the receiving end of

 -Collection of WWWF program covers for shows at Madison Square